Healthy eating

 • Do I eat well-balanced meals?

-• Do I need information on how to prepare healthy meals?
+• Do I know how to prepare healthy meals?

 • Do I need help preparing my meals?